The Great Jahy Will Not Be Defeated!: Plot

-Jahy, the feared and respected number-two ruler of the Dark Realm, suddenly finds herself powerless and shrunken in the human world after a magical girl destroys a powerful mana crystal, which also destroys her home realm.
-The manga follows Jahy and her daily life as she learns to live in her new surroundings while she works to restore her original form, the mana crystal, and the Dark Realm.
+Jahy, the feared and respected second-in-command of the Dark Realm, suddenly finds herself powerless and shrunken in the human world after a magical girl destroys a powerful mana crystal.
+This action also destroys Jahy's home realm.
+The manga follows Jahy and her daily life as she learns to live in her new surroundings and to make friends.
+Meanwhile, she works to restore her original form, the mana crystal, and the Dark Realm.